george-qiaozhi/OEDs/resource_mangement.md

 # Resource Management in OED
-Open Ethernet Drive uses embedded Debian OS on its proprietary hardware, so the resource management is a little different than
+Open Ethernet Drive uses embedded Debian OS on its proprietary hardware, so the resource management is a little different than vanilla Linux.

 ## RM in general
 - Control groups (CG)